pwwang/pyppl_report/docs/howItWorks.md

 ![How it works](./howitworks.png)

-Each process that you want to report, will need to have a template assigned with `pXXX.report`.
+Each process that you want to report, will need to have a template assigned with `pXXX.config.report_template`.
 Like scripts, you may prefice it with `file:`, and then followed by an absolute path to the template or a relative one to where it's assigned.
 You may even assign a template using a direct string.
 A process with no template assign will be hidden from the report.

 You can use the data from the jobs or the process to render the template.